Who is responsible for the processing of your personal data?

 To whom is your data communicated?

-The following entities process your data on behalf of Lobster:
+They process your data on behalf of Lobster:

-Lobster may also communicate your information to:
+Lobster may also communicate your data to:

-How long will we store your data?
+How long will we keep your data?

 What are your rights regarding your personal data?